mitranim/stylific/docs-src/templates/indices/patterns.md

 [tags](https://github.com/Mitranim/stylific/tree/master/less/components).
 Most
 styles are scoped to customisable tagnames, like `sf-tabset`.
-Some components are class-based (like `.sf-input`), but there's an option to apply them to the correponding global elements by default.
+Some components are class-based (like `.sf-input`), but there's an option to apply them to the corresponding global elements by default.

 This makes it easier to remember component names, and keeps your markup very semantic.
 It also makes it far easier to convert your elements into web